galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 - ** nFeature_RNA** the number of unique genes that were detected in each cell We would expect to see some variation in the variety of genes expressed by cells of different sizes, types, and conditions, but if this number is unusually high or low then it could be a sign of poor quality.
 High nFeature_RNA could be another sign of a doublet or multiplet - we might have captured cells of different types and processed them together.
 Low nFeature_RNA could be due to loss of RNA if nCount_RNA is also low, or a sign that we have failed to capture the diversity of the transcript population, perhaps due to technical problems in our experiment.

 One other metric that is often used to assess cell quality is the proportion of reads that came from the mitochondrial genome.
 The proportion is often higher in low quality, damaged or dying cells.
 Mitochondrial RNAs, which are protected inside the mitochondrial membranes, can be the last RNAs to be degraded or lost from a damaged cell, so we can end up with higher proportions of them in a low quality cell.
-We could have calculated the proportion of mitochondrial genes while creating out Seurat Object, but we will calculate it separately here to see how it is done - and how we could do the same for other types of genes.
+We could have calculated the proportion of mitochondrial genes while creating our Seurat Object, but we will calculate it separately here to see how it is done - and how we could do the same for other types of genes.

 We can identify mitochondrial genes from their gene symbols.
-Genes that are encoded in the mitochondrial DNA (rather than in the cell nucleus) have names beginning with 'MT-'.
-The {% tool create_seurat %} can identify genes based on a specific naming pattern and then calculate the proportion of reads in each cell that came from these genes.
+Human genes that are encoded in the mitochondrial DNA (rather than in the cell nucleus) have names beginning with 'MT-'.
+Different naming patterns are used in other species.
+The {% tool Seurat Create %} tool can identify genes based on a specific naming pattern and then calculate the proportion of reads in each cell that came from these genes.
 We could use this tool to calculate the proportions of other genes with shared naming patterns too, such as ribosomal genes.

 > <hands-on-title>Calculate the Proportion of Mitochondrial Reads</hands-on-title>
 >